engmohammedomar533/Enterprise-IT-Infrastructure-Deployment/09-Documentation/README.md

+# Enterprise IT Infrastructure Deployment
-# Project Documentation and Executive Summary
+## Project Documentation and Executive Summary

-## Project Overview

-This project documents the design, deployment, and administration of a complete enterprise IT infrastructure for a multi-department engineering office.

-The environment was designed to provide centralized authentication, secure file storage, network segmentation, printer management, attendance automation, backup and disaster recovery, and centralized administration.

-The project demonstrates real-world systems administration, infrastructure deployment, troubleshooting, security implementation, and operational planning.

 ---

-# Business Requirements
+# Project Overview

-The organization required a centralized IT infrastructure capable of supporting:
+This project documents the design, deployment, configuration, administration, and documentation of a complete enterprise IT infrastructure for a multi-department engineering office.

+The environment was designed to provide centralized authentication, secure file management, printer deployment, network segmentation, attendance automation, backup and disaster recovery, and operational scalability.

+The project demonstrates practical experience in:

-- 21 Workstations
+- Infrastructure Design
-- Multiple Engineering Departments
-- Human Resources
+- Systems Administration
+- Active Directory Administration
-- Management Staff
+- Network Administration
-- Centralized File Storage
-- Centralized User Management
-- Secure Resource Access
-- Attendance Management
+- Security Implementation
-- Backup and Recovery
+- Backup and Disaster Recovery
-- Future Growth
+- Technical Troubleshooting

-The objective was to move away from unmanaged workstation administration and establish a scalable and maintainable infrastructure platform.
+- Business System Integration
+- Documentation and Operational Planning

 ---

-# Infrastructure Scope
+# Project Scope

 The project included deployment and configuration of: